Marcham: Amenities

 Marcham has a Church of England Primary School.
 Denman College, the National Federation of Women's Institutes' residential adult education college, is in Marcham, though in 2020 the NFWI announced plans for its closure.
 Marcham Football Club plays in North Berks Football League Division Two.
 President and Life Member of the Berks & Bucks Football Association and North Berks Football League, W.J.
 Gosling, was born in the village in 1928.
 Marcham Cricket club plays in the Oxfordshire Cricket Association League.
 Marcham Centre was opened on 19 June 2020 providing Marcham with a village hall, Multi-Use Games Area (MUGA) and playing fields.
 Marcham has a village shop and post office called MVS.

 Transport

-Oxford Bus Company operate two bus routes that serve Marcham: The X1/X15 links Marcham with Abingdon, Oxford, Wantage and Witney.
+Oxford Bus Company and its sister company Thames Travel operate buses Oxford, Abingdon, Millets Farm, Southmoor, Standlake, Witney, Grove, Wantage, Harwell Campus & Didcot.